First Line Therapy Weightloss Program

 - avoid eating a high sodium meal with-in 24 hours

 - do not wear hosiery or moisturizer on day of testing as electrode pads are placed directly on skin

 - drink at least 1 glass of water 1 hour before testing

 Click here to access our FLT patient support materials including meal plan logs and FLT diet substitutions.
 Please enter the password provided by your practitioner.

-The Naturopathic Physicians at the Vancouver Island Naturopathic Clinic & Integrated Health are now offering Lipo-MIC injections.
-Lipo-MIC injections are a weekly or biweekly injection containing a highly absorbable synergistic blend of minerals, vitamins and amino acids that can help to support the program.
-The ingredients in the Lipo-MIC injection are listed below:
+The Naturopathic Physicians at the Vancouver Island Naturopathic Clinic & Integrated Health can offer vitamin injections containing a synergistic blend of minerals, vitamins and amino acids that can help to support the program if needed.

 1. Lerman RH, Minich DM, Darland G, et al. Subjects with elevated LDL cholesterol and metabolic syndrome benefit from supplementation with soy protein, phytosterols, hops rho iso-alpha acids, and Acacia nilotica proanthocyanidins.
 J Clin Lipidol.
 2010 Jan/4(1):59-68.